 Bristol Aquarium is part of a new generation of animal attractions that concentrates on displaying aquatic life in as near natural conditions as possible.

-This is why we do not have large sharks or other large fish that would, in time, grow too big for our tanks.
 We strongly believe that it is our responsibility to provide long term, sustainable homes for our fish, both now and in the future.